learn-academy-2022-bravo/week-3-assessment-GeeeShep/interview-questions.md

 4. What is JSX?
 What is one notable difference between HTML and JSX?

   Your answer: its a javascript extension.
 We use JSX within  REACT to write javascript and HTML together.
 JSX uses a className syntax whereas HTML uses class.
+JSX has to be compiled,inline styling, JSX requires a style object

   Researched answer:
   To define class names  in JSX, you don't do it as class  since its a reserved keyword in JavaScript.You actually create class components with the class keyword in HTML.
 So, to define class names in JSX, you do it as "className".